Pokemonfan1000/Moline/README.md

 repository.
 This version of Moline may have serious vulnerabillities and might not work at all.
 (Warning included to please some people.
 This should work everywhere)

+## Before you begin

+There are two zip files inside of this archive found in the plugins and the themes folder.
+Extract the plugins zip to the plugins folder and the themes zip to the themes folder.

 ## Installation

 [Download Moline](https://github.com/Pokemonfan1000/Moline), put it